Hedwyn/zig-easy-cli/README.md

 };

 const MainArg = struct {
-    subcmd: Subcommands,
+    subcmd: ?Subcommands = null,
 };
 ```

 Note that subcommands is the **only** valid use of Tagged Unions as field for the parser.
+They must be wrapped with Optional, to get defined behavior when the user forgets to pass the subcommand.
 Using anything that's not a `CliParser(...)` type as variant type will raise a compile-time error.

 # Comparison with existing projects for CLI tools
 There are a few other CLI libraries for zig out there.